marcossilvestrini/learning-lpic-1-102-500/README.md

 su user2

 #starts an interactive login shell as root.
-su - root or su - inicia um shell de login interativo como root.
+su - root or su

 #starts an interactive shell without login as root
 su root ou su